iop-apl-uw/ad2cp_python/ReadMe.md

 # Current status

 Only processing of the real-time data is supported at this time.
+The stand alone processing does not currently save any meaningful output products.

+# Note on code structure

+This code is directly derived from the matlab version authored by Luc Rainville.
+The overall structure and naming conventions are kept the same to help with readability and insight.
+At some point in the near future, we will have the matlab version available for use.

 # Overview
-*Insert sketch of processing here*
+*Insert link to "Seaglider ADCP Processing" here*

 # Output products